Email Coach Holliday

 Holliday worked with numerous Oklahoma State players who went on to major league careers, including Pete Incaviglia (Baseball America's Player of the Century), Robin Ventura (Baseball America's Player of the Decade for the 1980s), Jeromy Burnitz, Mickey Tettleton, Doug Dascenzo, Scott Williamson, Mike Henneman, Luke Scott, Scott Baker, Matt Smith, Jeff Salazar and Josh Fields.

 Holliday was the pitching coach at the University of Texas from 2004-06.
 The Longhorns were NCAA runners-up in 2004, his first year in Austin, then won the national championship in 2005.
 Collegiate Baseball magazine named him its 2005 National College Pitching Coach of the Year.
 Each of Holliday's three Longhorn pitching staffs ranked among the nation's leaders statistically, and three of his pitchers at UT earned All-America honors.
 Seventeen members of Holliday's three Texas pitching staffs went on to play professional baseball, and three -- Sam LeCure, J.P.
 Howell, and 2005 American League Rookie of the Year Huston Street -- reached the big leagues.

 A native of Uniontown, Pa., Holliday and his wife Kathy, have two sons, Josh and Matt.
-Josh is currently the head coach at Oklahoma State, and Matt is the starting left fielder for the St. Louis Cardinals and a six-time National League All-Star.
+Josh is currently the head coach at Oklahoma State, and Matt is the starting left fielder for the St. Louis Cardinals and a seven-time National League All-Star.